Tsimanampetsotsa National Park: Mammals

-Tsimanampetsotsa National Park is the only documented location for the endangered Grandidier's Mongoose (Galidictis grandidieri), described as new to science in 1986.
-Five species of lemur are found here - the White-footed Sportive Lemur (Lepilemur leucopus) and the Reddish-gray Mouse Lemur (Microcebus griseorufus) are stricktly endemic to the spiny forests of this part of Madagascar.
-Near-endemic mammals include the Large-eared Tenrec (Geogale aurita), and the Lesser Hedgehog Tenrec (Echinops telfairi).
+Tsimanampetsotsa National Park is the only documented location for the endangered Grandidier's mongoose (Galidictis grandidieri), described as new to science in 1986.
+Five species of lemur are found here - the White-footed sportive lemur (Lepilemur leucopus) and the Reddish-gray mouse lemur (Microcebus griseorufus) are strictly endemic to the spiny forests of this part of Madagascar.
+Near-endemic mammals include the Large-eared tenrec (Geogale aurita), and the Lesser hedgehog tenrec (Echinops telfairi).